Morgan Marquis-Boire: Internet censorship research

 Marquis-Boire conducted research into Blue Coat Systems, a Palo Alto company which provides Internet blocking and monitoring solutions.
 Reports include Some Devices Wander by Mistake: Planet Blue Coat Redux (2013), and Planet Blue Coat: Mapping Global Censorship and Surveillance Tools (2013).
 This research has been covered in news media including the front page of the Washington Post, the New York Times, the Globe and Mail, and the Jakarta Post.

-Following the publication of these reports, Blue Coat Systems announced that it would no longer provide “support, updates, or other services” to software in Syria.
-In April 2013, the US government's Bureau of Industry and Security imposed a fine of USD 2.8 million on the Emirati company responsible for purchasing filtering products from Blue Coat and exporting them to Syria without a license.
+Following the publication of these reports, Blue Coat Systems announced that it would no longer provide "support, updates, or other services" to software in Syria.
+In April 2013, the US government's Bureau of Industry and Security imposed a fine of US$2.8 million on the Emirati company responsible for purchasing filtering products from Blue Coat and exporting them to Syria without a license.

 Internet surveillance research

 Marquis-Boire has conducted research on the global proliferation of targeted surveillance software and toolkits, including FinFisher and Hacking Team.

 FinFisher is a suite of remote intrusion and surveillance software developed by Munich-based Gamma International GmbH, marketed and sold exclusively to law enforcement and intelligence agencies by the UK-based Gamma Group.
 In 2012, Morgan Marquis-Boire and Bill Marczak provided the first public identification of FinFisher's software.
 Marquis-Boire and collaborators have done investigations into FinFisher including: revealing its use against Bahraini activists, analyzing variants of the FinFisher suite that target mobile phone operating systems, uncovering targeted spying campaigns against political dissidents in Malaysia and Ethiopia, and documenting FinFisher command and control servers in 36 countries.
 This research has informed responses from civil society organizations in Pakistan, Mexico, and the United Kingdom.
-In Mexico, local activists and politicians collaborated to demand an investigation into the state’s acquisition of surveillance technologies.
+In Mexico, local activists and politicians collaborated to demand an investigation into the state's acquisition of surveillance technologies.
 In the UK, it led to a crackdown on the sale of the software over worries of misuse by repressive regimes.

 Hacking Team is a Milan, Italy-based company that provides intrusion and surveillance software called Remote Control System (RCS) to law enforcement and intelligence agencies.
 Marquis-Boire and collaborators have mapped out RCS network endpoints in 21 countries, and have provided evidence of RCS being used to target a human rights activist in the United Arab Emirates, a Moroccan media organization, and an independent news agency run by members of the Ethiopian diaspora.
 Following the publication of these reports, the EFF and Privacy International took legal action related to allegations that the Ethiopian government had compromised the computers of Ethiopian expatriates in the US and the UK.

 At the 23rd USENIX Security Symposium, Marquis-Boire and other researchers released the paper When Governments Hack Opponents: A Look at Actors and Technology, examining the government targeting of activists, opposition members, and NGOs observed in Bahrain, Syria, and the United Arab Emirates.